 And as for that nonsensical-sounding title?
 As Collins later admitted during an episode of VH1 Storytellers, it was supposed to be temporary.

 "I started to sing into the microphone, and this word came out, which was 'sus-sussudio.'
-It just literally came out, at the time,” he recalled.
+It just literally came out, at the time," Collins recalled.
 "I kind of knew I had to find something else for that word, then I went back and tried to find another word that scanned as well as 'sussudio,' and I couldn't find one, so I went back to 'sussudio.'
-Then I thought 'Okay, let's give it a meaning, what is it?'"
+Then I thought 'Okay, let's give it a meaning.
+What is it?'"

 Watch Phil Collins Perform 'Sussudio'

 The lyrics, as he pointed out, "are based on this schoolboy crush on this girl at school," so connecting them to the title simply meant naming the song's object of affection Sussudio.
 "My older daughter's got a horse called Sussudio," Collins added with a laugh, "and I'm sure there are children all over the world with the name Sussudio, so I apologize for that."